sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-neovim.md

 The Cody extension by Sourcegraph enhances your coding experience in your IDE by providing intelligent code suggestions, context-aware completions, and advanced code analysis.

-This guide will walk you through the steps to install and set up the Cody within your Neovim environment.
+This guide will walk you through installing and setting up the Cody within your Neovim environment.

 <ul class="limg">
   <li>